bbc/peaks.js/README.md

 # Demos

-The [demo](demo) folder contains some working examples if Peaks.js in use.
+The [demo](demo) folder contains some working examples of Peaks.js in use.
 To view these, enter the following commands:

 ```bash
 git clone git@github.com:bbc/peaks.js.git